 Unwarranted variation in maternity care poses risks to patient safety, may lead to sub-optimal clinical practice and complications for staff who regularly rotate between different units and for women who may be seen in more than one hospital during their pregnancy.
 Aligning guidelines across the Thames Valley Region mitigates potential patient safety issues and encourages consistency in the care delivered to women and their families.

 Since 2015 the Health Innovation Oxford Maternity Clinical Network has developed, agreed and implemented clinical guidelines which optimise care across the region.

-The content of these guidelines was written by network members based on best available evidence and current national guidance.
-The network steering group (which has clinical and midwifery representation from all member trusts) was given the opportunity to comment and amend all guidelines during a three-month consultation period.
-The guidelines are also linked into the Local Maternity System (LMS) and are presented in this forum for high-level agreement.
+The content of these guidelines is written by network members based on best available evidence and current national guidance.
+The network steering group (which has clinical and midwifery representation from all member trusts) is given the opportunity to comment and amend all guidelines.
+The guidelines take the form of a simple one- page algorithm and are added as an appendix to the trust local guideline.
+They are also presented to the Local Maternity and Neonatal System (LMNS) forum for high-level agreement.

 Guidelines are revisited and updated as necessary based on new evidence.
 Steering group members regularly put forward suggestions for new guidelines often in response to a local concern or safety issue.